Best Coffee Grinder UK 2026: From Budget to Premium

 What's the best coffee grinder for home use UK?

-For espresso: Baratza Encore ESP (£159) for electric convenience, Timemore C3 ESP PRO (£89) for manual value.
-For filter: Fellow Opus (£195) or Sage Smart Grinder Pro (£199).
+For espresso: Baratza Encore ESP (budget electric) for electric convenience, Timemore C3 ESP PRO (budget manual) for manual value.
+For filter: Fellow Opus (the style-led pick) or Sage Smart Grinder Pro (the mid-range all-rounder).
 For both: Sage Smart Grinder Pro or Niche Zero if budget allows.

 Is a manual or electric grinder better?

 Manual grinders give better grind quality per pound.
-A £90 Timemore matches £200+ electrics.
+A budget Timemore matches electrics costing several times more.
 But you'll spend 30-45 seconds hand-grinding each dose, and it requires physical effort.
 Electric makes sense if you make 3+ drinks daily, grind for multiple people, or just want to press a button before your first coffee.

 How much should I spend on a coffee grinder UK?

-£80-160 gets you genuine quality that won't hold you back.
-Below £50, grind consistency drops sharply and you'll fight the equipment.
-Above £400, you're into enthusiast territory where improvements become subtle.
-The sweet spot for most people is £150-200 for an electric or £80-120 for a manual.
+The budget-to-mid range gets you genuine quality that won't hold you back.
+At the rock-bottom end, grind consistency drops sharply and you'll fight the equipment.
+Up in enthusiast territory, improvements become subtle.
+The sweet spot for most people is a solid mid-range electric or a quality budget manual.

 Do I really need a burr grinder?